After childbirth, hemorrhoids came out.

 Folk recipes

 3. Douching with a rubber bulb with a weak solution of potassium permanganate.
-The mixture is injected into the anus and kept for one minute.
+The mixture is introduced into the anus and kept for one minute.
 The course of treatment cannot exceed more than one week.

 It is best to immediately notify your gynecologist or the doctor who will deliver the baby.
 Girls can give birth with this disease in the absence of contraindications.